 Our group seeks to understand how viruses cause disease in humans.
 A better understanding of these mechanisms can lead to the development of vaccines to prevent new infections and anti-viral drugs to treat current infections.
 The lack of animal models that can be infected with human viruses and exhibit similar disease has seriously hampered these areas of research.
 In order to study viral infections of human cells in vivo, we use “humanized mice.”
 A humanized mouse is one in which human cells have been transplanted.
 We transplant mice with human hematopoietic stem cells; this leads to production of a variety of human blood cell types and development of a human immune system in the mouse.
 Antibody and cellular immune responses of human origin can then be generated in the mouse.

 We are interested in studying viral pathogens that infect human blood cells in our humanized mice.
-Examples include Dengue Virus (DV), Human Immunodeficiency Virus (HIV), Human herpesvirus 6 (HHV-6), and Kaposi’s Sarcoma Herpesvirus (KSHV).
-DV infects approximately 100 million worldwide per year and the rate is rapidly increasing.
-Infection can lead to hemorrhagic fever and death, but no vaccines or antiviral are available.
+Examples include Human Immunodeficiency Virus (HIV), Human herpesvirus 6 (HHV-6), and Kaposi’s Sarcoma Herpesvirus (KSHV), and Human T-Lymphotropic virus (HTLV).
 About 34 million people worldwide are HIV+, and millions die each year from complications due to AIDS.
 No vaccines exist, and although effective antiviral drugs are available, they have undesirable side effects and the virus can mutate to escape.
 One side effect of AIDS is HIV-associated lymphoma (cancer of white blood cells) which commonly arise in patients co-infected with gammaherpesviruses like KSHV.
 No vaccine is available for KSHV, and we have little understanding of how immunosuppression leads to development of cancer.
 HHV-6 is a common human pathogen which may cause autoimmune disease in humans, but it has not been well studied to date.
 We have recently published on a new humanized mouse model of HHV6 type A infection and disease.
 HTLV causes Adult T cell Leukemia/Lymphoma (ATLL) in humans many years after initial infection, but mechanisms of oncogenesis are poorly understood.